To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: Background

 Collaborative filtering (CF) methods are an extremely popular method for building recommender systems.
 They utilize user feedback on items (either explicit or implicit) to infer relations between users and between items, and ultimately relate users to items they like.
 Since the advent of the Netflix Prize~\cite{bell2007lessons}, the KDD-Cup 2011~\cite{koenigstein2011yahoo}, and other similar contests, CF models have become widely popular in recommender systems, largely due to their high accuracy across a variety of datasets.

 One of the most common examples of collaborative filtering is the matrix factorization (MF) model~\cite{zhou2008large}.
 Given a partially filled rating matrix $\mathcal{D} \in \Reals^{|U| \times |I|}$, where $U$ is a set of users and $I$ is a set of items for which we wish to compute recommendations, an MF model will factorize $\mathcal{D}$ into two matrices of low rank: $\mathcal{U} \in \Reals^{|U| \times f}$ for users, and $\mathcal{I} \in \Reals^{|I| \times f}$ for items, where $f \ll \min(|U|,|I|)$.
 The rank of each matrix $f$ is called the number of \emph{latent factors} of the model.
 Once factorized, the model predicts the unknown entries in $\mathcal{D}$ by computing the matrix product $\mathcal{U}\mathcal{I}^T$.
 There are various techniques for training MF models: typically, an objective function is defined on the prediction error on the known ratings in $\mathcal{D}$.
 This function is then minimized by an optimization algorithm, such as Stochastic Gradient Descent (SGD) or Alternating Least Squares (ALS).
-Both of these algorithms are highly parallelizable~\cite{recht2013parallel, gemulla2011large, zhou2008large, koren2009matrix, yun2014nomad} and generally linear in cost with the number of \emph{known} ratings in the matrix $\mathcal{D}$.
+Both of these algorithms are highly parallelizable~\cite{recht2013parallel, gemulla2011large, zhou2008large, koren2009matrix, yun2014nomad}.

 In the trained model, each individual user is modeled by a vector $\u \in \Reals^f$ and each item as a vector $\i \in \Reals^f$.
-A user $u$'s predicted rating for an item $i$ can be computed by taking the inner product between these vectors:
+A user $u$'s predicted rating for an item $i$ can be computed by taking the inner product between these vectors: $r_{ui} = \u^T \i$.

-Unfortunately, na\"ively computing $r_{ui}$ for each user-item pair to find the \topK predictions is expensive---it takes time proportional to $|U|\times|I|$.
-In contrast, the training process is only proportional to the number of known ratings, which is typically multiple order of magnitude smaller than the full matrix product $\mathcal{U}\mathcal{I}^T$.
-As we discuss in the next section, we focus on optimizing this rating computation.
+Unfortunately, na\"ively computing ratings for each user-item pair to find the \topK predictions is expensive, requiring time proportional to $|U|\times|I|$.
+In contrast, the training process is only proportional to the number of known ratings, which is typically a multiple order of magnitude smaller than the full matrix product $\mathcal{U}\mathcal{I}^T$.
+As we discuss in the next section, we focus on optimizing this rating computation. }